Discover the power, features and flexibility of the CMS that can provide an alternative to WordPress

 5) Final installation check

 The third and final installation screen offers you the choice of different samples.
 Hover over each sample data set to get an explanation.
 We’re opting for Blog English for this article.
 Lower down the page is an overview of your configuration settings.
 Joomla also checks to make sure that your server is properly set up.
 If anything needs correcting, it will be marked in red.
-Now all you have to do is click Install
+Now all you have to do is click Install6) Installation complete

 Joomla has an outstanding set of features.
-Here we reveal exactly what makes the CMS so special
+Here we reveal exactly what makes the CMS so specialThe basics of using Joomla

-Now we’ll demonstrate how to view the visitor and administrator areas of your Joomla site, so you can get going as quickly as possible
+Now we’ll demonstrate how to view the visitor and administrator areas of your Joomla site, so you can get going as quickly as possible1) Your new Joomla site

 As we mentioned earlier, Joomla now uses the Bootstrap framework – have a go at shrinking your browser to see how Joomla reacts on smaller screens.
-You should find that the search box moves under the title, the image shrinks effectively and the sidebar slides neatly under homepage posts.
+You should find that the search box moves under the title, the image shrinks effectively and the sidebar slides neatly under homepage posts.3) The Joomla admin interface

 The admin interface has been completely redesigned for Joomla 3 and is now completely mobile friendly.
 To access it, add the word /administrator/ to the URL of your site.
 For example, visit example.com/administrator/.
-The main toolbar across the top of the screen contains everything you need to manage your site, while the Control Panel you see after first logging in contains useful shortcuts and information based on that main toolbar.
+The main toolbar across the top of the screen contains everything you need to manage your site, while the Control Panel you see after first logging in contains useful shortcuts and information based on that main toolbar.Multilingual websites

-You won’t need any complicated add-ons to be able to build multilingual sites with Joomla as during the installation process you have the chance to install other languages in addition to English – in fact, there are over 60 languages for you to choose from, and it’s worth experimenting
+Joomla makes it really easy to create multilingual websites, without requiring any add-ons.You won’t need any complicated add-ons to be able to build multilingual sites with Joomla as during the installation process you have the chance to install other languages in addition to English – in fact, there are over 60 languages for you to choose from, and it’s worth experimenting

 Websites can take many different approaches to creating multilingual sites and each approach is better suited to some sites than others.
 Here’s an overview of how Joomla approaches translation: let’s imagine you have an English and Spanish site.
 When you write a new article, you can label that article as ‘English’, ‘Spanish’ or ‘All’.
 If you choose ‘All’, this article will show whether someone is viewing the site in English or Spanish.
 If you choose ‘English’, you will then have two choices.